E-bike : a motor-assisted bicycle

 It is clear that some of these ideal rules are broken regularly, so an E-bike battery is unlikely to last even for 5 years unfortunately.

 When we read the newspaper, every other month someone has a new idea.
 Most of these breaktroughs will never be in production.
-But in 2019 Tesla bought the firm Maxwell.
+In 2019 Tesla had about 250Wh/kg energy density; Tesla bought the firm Maxwell that year.
 They had advanced new types of dry batteries in pre-production.
 The expectation is that Tesla can devellop and massproduce batteries within a few years with 500Wh/kg, a fast loading rate, and with double number of recharges.
 The environmental issues are smaller for they use no solvents , have a double lifetime and don't use cobalt (expensive, poisonous).
 They even will be cheaper !

 Another Tesla devellopment is the NMC/graphite battery.
 This should have 5000 load cycles , and only 10% decay over that period, so 1.600.000km use.
 Then the battery could be used as home energy storage for years http://jes.ecsdl.org/content/166/13/A3031.full But it still uses cobalt and maybe recycling can offer a good way to diminish the use and waste of this expensive and poisenous stuff; they are working on it https://www.youtube.com/watch?v=LAssX6hAyKs